SIGECS Program Description and Application

 Further information about this grant opportunity:

-For questions about eligible projects, allowable uses of funds, and project requirements, please email Laura J. Steinberg, Executive Director of the Schiller Institute, at firstname.lastname@example.org.
+For questions about eligible projects, allowable uses of funds, and project requirements, please email Laura J. Steinberg, Executive Director of the Schiller Institute, at email@example.com.
 Please be sure to include “SIGECS” in the subject line.
-For questions about how to submit your proposal and other logistical questions, please email Shaylonda Barton, Internal Grants Manager, Center for Centers, at email@example.com.
+For questions about how to submit your proposal and other logistical questions, please email Greg Adelsberger, Director of Finance and Operations, Schiller Institute, at firstname.lastname@example.org..